owlburtoe/mc-discord-bot/README.md

 ---

-## Common Issues
+# Common Issues

-### Commands not showing up
+## Commands not showing up
-	-	Ensure the bot has application.commands scope
+-Ensure the bot has application.commands scope
-	-	If using GUILD_ID, the guild must match your server
-	-	Wait a few minutes for global command propagation
+-If using GUILD_ID, the guild must match your server -Wait a few minutes for global command propagation

-### “Unknown server”
+## “Unknown server”
-	-	Key/name mismatch between .env and command
+-Key/name mismatch between .env and command
-	-	Incorrect server UUID
+-Incorrect server UUID

 ### 401 / Crafty API failure
-	-	API token invalid
+-API token invalid
-	-	Crafty URL incorrect
+-Crafty URL incorrect
-	-	HTTPS certificate issues if using self-signed certs
+-HTTPS certificate issues if using self-signed certs